duncanthrax/scream/README.md

 Setting the sampling rate
 -------------------------------------------------------------
-To satisfy your audiophile feelings, or to reduce unneccesary resampling, you might want to set a higher sampling rate and/or sampling width.
+To satisfy your audiophile feelings, or to reduce unnecessary resampling, you might want to set a higher sampling rate and/or sampling width.
 You can do that on the driver "Advanced" property
 page: